Harvard Extension Courses in Biotechnology

 Capstone: Business Ideas and Entrepreneurial Innovation

-Steven Denkin PhD, Director and Research Advisor, Biotechnology, Harvard Extension School - Beth Zielinski-Habershaw PhD, Coordinator of Training, Pharmaceutical Development Institute, University of Rhode Island
+Steven Denkin PhD, Director and Research Advisor, Biotechnology, Harvard Extension School - Beth Zielinski-Habershaw PhD, Professional Training Coordinator, MassBioEd Foundation

 Prerequisites: Registration is limited to officially admitted candidates in the Master of Liberal Arts, biotechnology, capstone track.
 Candidates must be in good academic standing, ready to graduate in May with only the capstone left to complete (no other course registration is allowed simultaneously with the capstone).
 Prospective candidates and students with pending admission applications are not eligible.
 Candidates must have earned a B-minus or higher grade in BIOT E-597 in the prior fall term.
 Candidates who do not meet these requirements are dropped from the course.